 What's Your Reaction?

 Self-proclaimed polymath.
-Debbie is a writer, fashionista, style blogger, graphic designer, stylist, aspiring polyglot and then some.
+Debbie is a writer, podcast host, style blogger, graphic designer, stylist, aspiring polyglot and then some.
 You can find her working on her blog, sipping on some green tea, self-studying Japanese and Korean or spending way too much time on the internet. 🌸 For more K-pop thoughts and other things, check out my Medium blog: https://medium.com/@debutante